 Skip to content

-West Kalimantan is home to some of the most beautiful and diverse bird species in the world.
-This Indonesian province is a paradise for birdwatchers, as it is home to a wide variety of unique and vibrant birds.
+West Kalimantan is home to some of the world’s most beautiful and diverse bird species.
+This Indonesian province is a paradise for birdwatchers, home to various unique and vibrant birds.

 From the stunning and rare White-rumped Black Hornbill to the elegant Blue-crowned Pitta, West Kalimantan is a haven for all kinds of birds.
-With its lush forests, mangroves, and wetlands, it is the perfect place to observe these amazing birds in their natural habitat.
+Its lush forests, mangroves, and wetlands make it the perfect place to observe these fantastic birds in their natural habitat.

 So come and explore the fascinating world of birds in West Kalimantan.